jruedas1/concert-map-react/data/data_processing.md

 In addition, the `artists_genres` list has been updated and expanded to include 4152 artists associated with genres.

 The `db.json` file, used for development purposes and served locally through the JSON-server dependency, has been updated to reflect the new genre data.
+The method for generating the `db.json` file was further modified to include venues data.